After the show- the good and the bad

 My booth set up is pretty much the same as last time, although now I think next time I will add a white curtain to the back so that you can't see the person's booth behind me.

+What I added that is new, are the burnt orange boxes with raffia in them.
 They match my color scheme, and I thought that would make a nice change, brighten up my display and make it easier for customers to look at my earrings, instead of the metal stands that I was using; they looked cheap, and people always had a difficult time taking earrings off them to see up close.

 I took heavy photo boxes and covered them with fabric I bought, and hot glued the fabric on, then used some left over raffia I had to stuff the boxes.
 Kinda reminds me of gift boxes.
 The lids make an attractive riser too, slanting the boxes a bit.